auraimmigration/auraimmigration.github.io/static/privacy.md

 Understand and save user's preferences for future visits.
 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser's Help menu to learn the correct way to modify your cookies.

-If you disable cookies off, You will not be able to use GInvoicing application.
-So we recommend not to keep in enabled.

 However, you can still place orders.

 ## Third-party disclosure